Adrian Barich: Representative football

 Barich played AFL State of Origin football for New South Wales as well as representing Western Australia three times, captaining them in 1993.

 Rugby league

 In 1995 he joined Western Australia's newly formed Australian Rugby League club, the Western Reds and played for two seasons.
 However, he only played one first grade trial game and did not make a first grade appearance.
 Barich also played for North Beach Sea Eagles in the WARL.

 Media

-Channel 7 Perth
+Seven Network

-Since 1995 Barich has been a television sports reporter and presenter with Channel 7 Perth.
+Since 1995 Barich has been a television sports reporter and presenter with Seven News Perth.
 He was also a boundary commentator for the networks AFL coverage and part of Basil's Footy Show.

 He permanently became the weekend sports presenter on Seven News Perth in late 2007 following the shock death of his colleague and friend Chris Mainwaring.
 Barich helps organise the Chris Mainwaring match for Telethon each year.

-In 2010 Barich won the coveted Geoff Christian Medal for the best football journalist in Western Australia.
+In 2010, Barich won the coveted Geoff Christian Medal for the best football journalist in Western Australia.